One Night Stand (2007): Main event matches

 The next match was Vince McMahon (accompanied by Shane McMahon and Umaga) against Bobby Lashley in a Street Fight for the ECW World Championship.
 Shane and Umaga interfered in the match, helping Vince gain the advantage.
 Shane performed a flying elbow drop, sending Lashley through the announce table at ringside.
 Back inside the ring, as Umaga was holding a trash can in front of Lashley's face in the corner, Shane attempted to execute the Coast-to-Coast dropkick; however, Lashley moved away, and Shane dropkicked the trash can into Umaga's face.
 Team McMahon kept the upper hand, as Umaga performed a Samoan Drop onto Lashley, which was followed by a spear from Vince.
 Lashley, however, gained the upper hand by hitting Vince several times with a steel chair.
 Lashley performed a spear on Shane and followed with a spear to Vince before pinning Vince to gain the victory and become the new ECW World Champion.

 A Pudding match was next, as Candice Michelle faced WWE Women's Champion Melina (in a non-title match).
 Candice forced Melina to submit by holding her head under the pudding.

 The next match was Edge against Batista in a Steel Cage match for the World Heavyweight Championship, which could be won by pinfall, submission, or escaping the cage.
 During the first few minutes of the contest, Edge attempted to escape the cage many times but Batista stopped him and gained the advantage after a suplex to Edge off the top rope.
 Edge gained the upper hand late in the contest, performing a spear to Batista, but didn't get the pinfall.
 Batista regained the advantage and attempted the Batista Bomb, but Edge reversed the move.
 Edge climbed over the top of the cage while Batista crawled towards the door.
 Edge's feet hit the arena floor first, and he was declared the winner and retained his title.

-The final match was a Falls Count Anywhere match for the WWE Championship, as John Cena defended against The Great Khali.
+The main event was a Falls Count Anywhere match for the WWE Championship, as John Cena defended against The Great Khali.
 Khali had control for most of the contest, performing a spin kick and a leg drop onto Cena.
 The contest went into the crowd, as Khali hit Cena with a television monitor.
 Cena gained the advantage, swinging the boom camera by the crew set into Khali.
 Cena attempted to perform the FU, but Khali blocked it with his elbow.
 Khali regained the upper hand, scoop slamming Cena onto a crane.
 Cena fought back while on the crane and performed an FU to Khali off the crane onto the arena floor.
 Cena got the pinfall and the victory.